xurxodev/Movies-Android-Kata/README.md

 ![](/art/movies.gif)

-Initial state in this branch is with dependency injection but not defined architecture.
-We are going refactor to Clean Architecture.
-Begins with
+Initial state in this branch is without presenter is ready for refactoring to mvp.

 ## Tasks